Spring String Thing Chamber Orchestra 2011 in rehearsal – Forbes Center Concert Hall

-The 2015 Spring String Thing marked the 38th year for this highly popular program, which was begun by Ben E. Wright in May of 1978 as, in his own words, “an experiment”.
-According to Sam Cross, JMU Professor of Double Bass who was on the faculty for that very first SST, “Ben was concerned that institutions of higher learning tend to merely court high school seniors, and do little to enrich the educational experience in the public schools.
+The 2016 Spring String Thing marks the 39th year for this highly popular program, which was begun by Ben E. Wright in May of 1978 as, in his own words, “an experiment”.
+According to Sam Cross, JMU emeritus Professor of Double Bass, who was on the faculty for that very first SST, “Ben was concerned that institutions of higher learning tend to merely court high school seniors, and do little to enrich the educational experience in the public schools.
 That is why he designed the Spring String Thing to provide enrichment for junior high school students.
 There must have been a need for his idea—Spring String Thing has prospered ever since.”

 Although he was an oboist, Ben Wright had been a public school string teacher in Kansas.
 His purpose and philosophy for establishing the JMU Spring String Thing was “To offer a wider opportunity to the junior high/middle school and senior high musician to perform in a large orchestral situation and to encourage that student to improve individual and ensemble performance skills.”